Find Cheap Homeowners Insurance Quotes in Your Area

-In locations where tornadoes are more common, as in Oklahoma or Texas, insurers can charge a separate deductible for wind-related claims instead of an all-perils deductible.
-A wind deductible may be a flat amount, but it's more likely that it'll appear as a percentage of your total property coverage.
+In locations where tornadoes are common, like Oklahoma or Texas, insurers can charge a separate deductible for wind-related claims instead of an all-perils deductible.
+A wind deductible may be a flat amount, but it's more likely that it'll be a percentage of your total property coverage.

 How do percentage-based deductibles work?
 Let's say your homeowners insurance has $250,000 of dwelling coverage and a 1% deductible for wind damage.
 If your home suffered tornado damage and you wanted to make a claim, you would have to pay a $2,500 deductible.

 Additionally, homeowners whose properties are in storm-prone areas should consider whether they have enough tornado insurance to rebuild after a complete loss.
 While homeowners insurance does cover tornadoes, it may only cover the depreciated value of your home and property instead of its full value.

 If your homeowners insurance only covers the actual cash value, or depreciated value, of your home, you might consider upgrading to replacement cost coverage.
 This type of reimbursement structure doesn't account for depreciation, and you're more likely to be able to rebuild your home exactly the way it was before the loss.